• Privacy Policy

 Why timing matters more than the definition

-• Apply for structured summer internships (and sometimes insight programmes).
+• Apply for structured summer internships.

-• Choose dissertation topics or final-year project directions.
+• Choose dissertation or final-year project topics.

 your penultimate year as the planning and positioning year

-Mapping your program: common degree structures
+Mapping your programme: common degree structures

-Three-year undergraduate degrees (typical England/Wales/Northern Ireland)
+Three-year undergraduate degrees

 • Final year: Year 3